susannah-b/shiver-unpaired/README.md

 done
 ```
 For samples for which contig correction is necessary, `SID_cut_wRefs.fasta` will be produced as well as `SID_raw_wRefs.fasta` (the former containing the modified contigs).
-In such cases, spliced contigs (those concatenating separed parts of the genome, detected by multiple separated blast hits) have been cut into pieces, and reverse-complement contigs (detected by inverted blast hits) are reverse complemented.
+In such cases, spliced contigs (those concatenating separated parts of the genome, detected by multiple separated blast hits) have been cut into pieces, and reverse-complement contigs (detected by inverted blast hits) are reverse complemented.
 This doesn't work perfectly every time - a large indel in a contig can cause two separate blast hits, and cutting the contig at slightly the wrong spot can cause alignment difficulty - and so where `SID_cut_wRefs.fasta` exists you're advised to inspect both it and `SID_raw_wRefs.fasta`, choose the better looking and discard the other, and delete ragged ends if they appear (as previously).
 ```bash
 # For samples that had an SID_cut_wRefs.fasta file, we kept either that file or